syagolnikov/ansible/README.md

 <br>

-## 1. Create ansible-local image on Mac or windows.
+## 1. Create ansible-local image on Mac or windows

 ```
 $ cd ansible